caue-paiva/airflow_project/README.md

 ## Accessing the data

-* Dataset statistics (preview of the CSV and info like how many rows are there in the file and how many hours are covered) can be accessed  [here](https://jr6cd1g42j.execute-api.us-east-2.amazonaws.com/stage1/dashboard)
+* A graph of the Bitcoin dataset, with Token value and trading net-flow (bought x sold coins) as a function of date is available [here](https://jr6cd1g42j.execute-api.us-east-2.amazonaws.com/graph?token=btc)

+* A graph of the Ethereum dataset, with Token value and trading net-flow (bought x sold coins) as a function of date is available [here](https://jr6cd1g42j.execute-api.us-east-2.amazonaws.com/graph?token=eth)

 * Bitcoin dataset can be downloaded  [here](https://czmejpeff7.execute-api.us-east-2.amazonaws.com/geturl?token=btc)